William H. Buracker

-William Houck Buracker (July 25, 1897 – March 7, 1977) was a Rear Admiral in the United States Navy who served as commanding officer of the USS Princeton during the Battle of Leyte Gulf, a member of the task force that carried out the Gilbert and Marshall Islands campaign, and was the operations officer for the carrier task force that transported planes for the Doolittle Raid.
+William Houck Buracker (July 25, 1897 – March 7, 1977) was a Rear Admiral in the United States Navy who served as commanding officer of the USS Princeton during the Battle of Leyte Gulf, was a member of the task force that carried out the Gilbert and Marshall Islands campaign, and was the operations officer for the carrier task force that transported planes for the Doolittle Raid.
 After leaving the Navy, Buracker worked as an engineer and was Massachusetts Commissioner of Public Works from 1947 to 1949.

 Early life

 Buracker was born in Luray, Virginia, on July 25, 1897.
 He graduated from the United States Naval Academy in 1920.
 He became a Navy pilot and was a member of the squadron which made the first non-stop flight from California to Central America.
 From 1928 to 1930 he studied aeronautic engineering at the Massachusetts Institute of Technology.
 While there he met Dorothy Martin of Winchester, Massachusetts.
 The two later married.